Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Requires `cloudflared` installed and logged in (`cloudflared tunnel login`).
 - Ensure `config.yml` matches your environment.
 Update the `credentials-file:` path to your Windows user profile if needed.
 - This repo includes an example `config.yml` with a tunnel ID and Windows path.
 If the credentials file is missing, the script will warn and continue without Cloudflared.

+Notes:
+- MT5 initialization and usage are handled entirely by the Python server (`server.py` / `fxlabs-server.py`).
+The Windows runner does not start or validate MT5.

 Troubleshooting (Windows):
 - Double-clicking `.bat` opens then closes quickly: open `Command Prompt`, `cd` into the repo, and run `fxlabs-start.bat` so errors remain visible.
 The BAT now pauses on errors.